matteoincremona/matteoincremona/README.md

 # 😁 Who I am

-I am Matteo Incremona, a 21 years old FinTech student.
+My name is Matteo Incremona, a 21 years old FinTech student.

 Creator of [algoind] librabry in Python3.